-The Old Testament Survey is a general, historical, and practical overview of the Old Testament.
+The Story of Scripture, Part 1 is a general, historical, and practical overview of the Old Testament.
 It will provide a basic working knowledge of the Old Testament along with some fundamental tools for putting the teaching into practice.
 Discover the key people, verses, and themes of each book that will best prepare you for subsequent study of the New Testament.

 Solid Biblical doctrine isn’t just for those who attend seminaries and pastor churches, it’s vital for every Christ follower because it reveals who God is and how we should live.
 Basic Theology seeks to give the Christian a firm foundation on a wide range of topics, including: the nature of God, the inspiration of Scripture, Christ, the Holy Spirit, the angelic world, the nature and depravity of humanity, salvation, the church, and the end times.

 The world has questions… the Bible has answers.
 In 1 Peter 3:15 we are challenged to always be prepared to make a defense to anyone who asks you for a reason for the hope that is in you; and to do it with gentleness and respect.
 The Apologetics course prepares the Christ follower with Biblical answers to 12 of the world’s most skeptical questions about Christianity.
 This often leads to opportunities to connect people to Christ.